chriswailes/RLTK/README.md

 ### Using States

 The lexing environment may be used to keep track of state inside your lexer.
-When rules are defined they are defined inside a given state, which is specified by the second parameter to `rule`.
+When rules are defined they are defined inside a given state, which is specified by the second parameter to {RLTK::Lexer.rule}.
 The default state is cleverly named `:default`.
 When the lexer is scanning the input string for matching rules, it only considers the rules for the given state.

 The methods used to manipulate state are: